 SASS has recently incorporated a new plan of assessment for the office.
-Little to no historical data had existed for this office and the Director is working closely with Office of Institutional Research (OIR) to incorporate sound practices of assessment moving forward.
+Little to no historical data had existed for this office and the Director is working closely with the Office of Institutional Research (OIR) to incorporate sound practices of assessment moving forward.
 SASS now tracks registration status and diagnoses of all students registered with the office.
-SASS also tracks, for students registered with the office, semester and cumulative GPA and retention from 1st to 2nd year at the college.
+SASS also tracks, for students registered with the office, semester and cumulative GPA and retention from first to second year at the college.
 SASS conducts an assessment of office staff by the students to determine the level of satisfaction with services offered.

 In review of and response to recent data collected by this office, SASS has made several changes to the physical space and operations of the office due to concerns about noise level.
-Feedback from the students instigated the following changes: a new process of how the students receive academic class notes from hard copy to electronic form; sign up online to take exams and quizzes in the SASS office; audio textbook requests are collected earlier in order to ensure timely receipt.
+Feedback from the students instigated the following changes: a new process for how the students receive academic class notes from hard copy to electronic form; an online sign up system to take exams and quizzes in the SASS office; and earlier collection of audio textbook requests in order to ensure timely receipt.
 As the office moves forward, it plans to include additional assessments of the Academic Skills Program and LASSI (Learning and Study Strategies Inventory Pre- and Post-Semester Fall 2011).
 SASS will also continue a basic operations survey for students who use the office.
-SASS is committed to continue to grow and change to grow and change to meet systematically identified learning needs.
+SASS is committed to continue to grow and change to meet systematically identified learning needs.